Ismael-San/ElecTech-Sales-Analysis/README.md

 ## Executive Summary
 ElectTech witnessed an impressive sales increase in January, as confirmed by key metrics used, all of which showed strong growth: Revenue +234%, Order Count +156%, AOV +30%.
 This performance is likely attributed to the winter sales period.
 Driven by smartphones as the most popular product, contributing 34% of revenue, the analysis highlighted the 60+ years range as the largest customer segment (34% of total customers), generating $14M of total revenue over the period.
 The analysis also revealed opportunities for ElecTech to benefit from expanding its top product lines, optimising bundling strategies, and fostering loyalty programs to decrease cancelled orders (33% of total orders).
-Additionally help the company recover from the decline in order value and revenue experienced since August.
+Additionally these strategies could help the company recover from the decline in order value and revenue experienced since August.

 ## Key Insights